-Inspired by technological advances in medical science – to improve the human body, followed through to a natural nightmarish conclusion : where the technology had taken over the appearance and the very free-will of the being.
+Inspired by real-life technological advances in medical science, to improve the human body.
+Taken to a nightmarish extreme; where the technology has taken over the appearance – and free-will.

-Even today, the very normal everyday use of bionic hip replacements or artificial heart valves, means the Cybermen’s appeal is no less diminished, nearly 50 years on.
+Even today, the very normal everyday use of bionic hip-replacements (or artificial heart valves), means the Cybermen’s appeal – is no less diminished, 50 years since their creation.

-In the 1960’s though, it was pioneering research done by people like Dr Christopher Magnus Howard “Kit” Pedler, which pointed to a future where the body could be ‘upgraded’ with robotic replacements parts.
+In the 1960’s, though; it was pioneering research done by people (like Dr Christopher Magnus and Howard “Kit” Pedler), which pointed to a future; where the body could be ‘upgraded’ – with robotic replacements parts.

-The Cybermen were originally humanoid but over the eons had replaced their body – with robotic parts, until very little organic presence was left.
+The Cybermen were originally humanoid but over the eons, had replaced their body – with robotic parts; until very little organic human remained.

-It was this which set the Cybermen on a path to conquer and ‘upgrade’ all those races to match their own; which they now seen as inferior to themselves, especially those goverened by “unnecessary” emotions.
+It was this, which set the Cybermen on a path to conquer and ‘upgrade’ all those races – to match their own; which they now seen as inferior to themselves.
+Especially those, which were governed by “unnecessary” emotions.

-It was in the First Doctor’s episode The Tenth Planet – 1966 that the Cybermen made their first appearance, as residents of the “10th” planet of our solar system; Mondas – an Earth twin.
+It was in the First Doctor’s episode The Tenth Planet – 1966 that the Cybermen made their first appearance.
+As residents of the “10th” planet of our solar system; Mondas – an Earth-like twin.

-Mondas had been knocked out of a much closer orbit to the sun – by the Earth and flung to the edges of the solar system.
-The Mondasians had took drastic measures to survive this catastrophe, by using technology to redesign themselves to survive the cold extreme’s and lack of natural light.
+Mondas had been knocked-out of a much closer orbit to the sun (by the Earth) and flung to the edges of the solar system.
+The Mondasians had to take drastic measures to survive, this catastrophe.
+By using technology to redesign themselves, to survive the cold extremes – and lack of natural light.

-From the start, the Cybermen were hellbent on seeking revenge on the populace of Earth for this planetary occurence, intent on destroying Earth with their powerful and deadly cyber-bombs.
+From the start, the Cybermen were hell-bent on seeking revenge on the populace of Earth; for this planetary occurence.
+They were intent on destroying Earth, with their powerful and deadly cyber-bombs.

 “Yes!
 We [Cybermen] were exactly like you once, but our cybernetic scientists realised that our race was getting weak.
 Our life span was getting shorter, so our scientists and doctors devised spare parts for our bodies until we could be almost completely replaced.
 Our brains are just like yours, except that certain weaknesses have been removed…..”
 Cyberman

 The First Doctor managed to foil the Cybermen and the planet Mondas was destroyed, in the ensuing fight.
-The First Doctor paid a heavy price for this, though – and had to regenerate.
+The First Doctor paid a heavy price for this, though – and had to regenerate – into the Second Doctor.

-The Cybermen had poisoned the Moonbase’s inhabitants and were infiltrating the base – a few at a time.
-Their appearance had radically changed since the Doctor’s last encounter, they were less bulky looking and more streamlined.
+The Cybermen had poisoned the Moonbase inhabitants and were infiltrating the base; a few at a time.
+Their appearance had radically changed, since the Doctor’s last encounter, they were less bulky looking and more streamlined.

-Many of the Cybermen had left Mondas prior to its destruction and various splinter factions developed.
-Some ended up hiding on Earth and others travelled off in space freighters, to await the optimum moment for invasion.
+Many of the Cybermen had left Mondas, prior to the planet’s destruction and various splinter factions developed.
+Some ended up hiding on Earth and others travelled off in space freighters, to await the optimum moment for Earth invasion.

-It was unlucky then, perhaps, that the Second Doctor was one of the Archaeology party which happened across the Cybermen in The Tomb of the Cybermen – 1967 and again aboard a spacestation in The Wheel In Space – 1968 .
-He had to thwart the Cyberfleet, in an Earth invasion in Invasion – 1969 with nuclear missiles.
+It was unlucky then, perhaps, that the Second Doctor was one of the Archaeology party which happened across the Cybermen in The Tomb of the Cybermen – 1967; and thwarted their reawakening.

-As a race of beings, they were constantly upgrading and improving themselves.
-They began with huge headlamp appliances and bulky weapons which were fixed to their chests.
+As a race of beings, the Cybermen were constantly upgrading and improving themselves.
+They began with huge headlamp appliances and bulky weapons, which were fixed to their chests.

-They retained their signature handle like attachments – over the top of their head, wide gaping mouth slots and round emotionless eyes.
+The warriors always retained their signature ‘handle’attachments – on top of their heads, wide gaping mouth slots and round emotionless eyes.

 The Cybermen were individually intelligent but were controlled by means of a central hive intelligence.
-The Cyber Leader (or Controller) usually distinguished themselves by means of a large cranium or a differently coloured helmet.
+The Cyber Leader (or Controller) usually distinguished themselves – by means of their large cranium – or even a differently coloured helmet.

-The Cybermen’s only real weakness was gold, it blocked their respirators and suffocated them.
-In Revenge Of The Cybermen – 1974, the Cybermen attempted to destroy an asteroid made out of pure gold, which was heading their way.
+The Cybermen’s only real weakness was gold dust, it blocked their respirators and suffocated them.
+In Revenge Of The Cybermen – 1974, the Cybermen attempted to destroy an asteroid made out of pure gold.

-In Earthshock – 1982 the Doctor killed the Cyber Controller by means of jamming Adric’s gold sheriff badge in the Controller’s chest respirator and in Silver Nemesis – 1988 gold tipped arrows were used to devastating effect, to shoot the Cybermen’s with from distance.
+In Earthshock – 1982, the Doctor killed the Cyber Controller by means of jamming Adric’s gold sheriff badge in the Controller’s chest respirator and in Silver Nemesis – 1988 gold tipped arrows – were used to devastating effect, to shoot the Cybermen with, from distance.

-A squad of Cybermen were abducted by the timescoop device and forced to take part in the Timelord’s dastardly death games – on Gallifrey, in The Five Doctors – 1983, against all five incarnations of the Doctor.
+A squad of Cybermen were abducted by the ‘timescoop’ device and forced to take part in the Timelord’s dastardly death games – on Gallifrey, in The Five Doctors – 1983, against four of the incarnations of the Doctor.

-The Cybermen were battered from all sides, tricked by the Master into crossing an electrified trap floor and frying themselves and attacked by a Rastan Warrior robot, which decimated an entire Cyberpatrol.
+The Cybermen were battered from all sides, tricked by the Master into crossing an electrified trap floor and frying themselves – and attacked by a deadly Rastan Warrior robot, which decimated an entire Cyberpatrol.